 To register ELDs, manufacturers must register for a company account on the registration site, providing:

-To register and certify the ELD, providers must provide the following information:
+To register and self-certify the ELD, providers must provide the following information:

 - ELD identifier (a six-character alphanumeric identifier assigned by the provider to uniquely identify the certified model and version of the ELD; this must match the ELD identifier that is included in the data output from the ELD